 There’s so much to do in Queens you won’t be able to fit it all in just one day.
 Feed your artistic appetites with the exhibitions of MoMA PS1 or at the Socrates Sculpture Park.
 You could also walk the districts of the borough in search of some authentic street art.
 In search of spiritual food, don’t forget about your stomach: Astoria will treat you to its divine Greek cuisine, and Flushing will tell everything you didn’t know about Chinese.
 Flee from the bustle of the big city at the humble alcoves of Flushing Meadows-Corona Park, and root for the New York Mets at the Citi Field.
 For the fans of sunbathing and waterfronts, Rockaway Beach is the best opportunity you can spend your day-off just lying in the sun – or try surfing for a change.

-The median rent for an apartment in Queens, NY increased by 0.9% to $3374.
-Statistics show that house rent price increased by 7% this month making it up to $4728.
+The median rent for an apartment in Queens, NY decreased by 1.2% to $2,705.
+Statistics show that house rent price decreased by 9.3% this month making it up to $2,585.
 Condos faced an upward trend these days.
-The median rent for a condo increased by 7.2%, it’s now available for $5554.
-You can now rent a duplex for $2384, duplex rent price decreased by 1.8% this month.
-The median rent for a loft faced changes as well, it decreased by 10.7%, the price tag now starts at $6001.
-An average room will now go for $1246, the median rent price for a room increased by 4.5%.
+The median rent for a condo increased by 0.9%, it’s now available for $3,021.
+An average duplex is now available for $2,300, cause median rent for a duplex remains the same this month.
+The median rent for a loft did not face significant changes this time, it now still goes for $5,300.
+If you’re looking for a room, the price tag still starts at $1,420.
+The median price did not change this time.

 Mounting apartment rentals prices in the adjacent Brooklyn and ever-busy Manhattan drive lots of people to Queens – and no wonder.
 Real estate in this NYC borough is both affordable and diverse.
 The vast territory of the biggest New York borough allows you a great choice of amenities and entertainment around the hood.